EmbedJournal/embedjournal/_posts/2014-05-16-implementing-circular-buffer-embedded-c.md

 tags: [ "Theory", "Algorithms" ]
 ---

-Most embedded programmers come to realize that majority of the code that they write in a day are either related to state machines or circular buffers or queues.
-In this article we will have a look at circular buffers and how you can implement them in low memory devices.
+Embedded software often involves state machines, circular buffers and queues.
+In this article will give you an overview of the data structure and walks you through the steps involved in implementing circular/ring buffers in low memory devices.

-For those of you who don't know what a circular buffer is, its a kind of an array that will loop back to 0 after it reaches the maximum number of bytes in the buffer.
+For those of you who don't know what a circular buffer is, it is data structure where in an array is treated as circular and the indices loop back to 0 after it reaches array length.
 This is done by having two pointers to the array.
 One points to the "head" and the other points to the "tail" of the buffer.
 As data is added to the buffer, the head pointer moves up and as the data is being removed (read) the tail pointer moves up.
 This is implementation dependent and varies with perspective.
 So, for the sake of argument we will agree, you _write_ at head and read from _tail_.

 Here is a nice GIF that [Wikipedia](https://en.wikipedia.org/wiki/Circular_buffer) had,